SIDN/py-rpp/README.md

 **py-rpp** is a Python-based RPP (RESTful Provisioning Protocol) to EPP (Extensible Provisioning Protocol) adapter intended for RPP-EPP compatibility testing.
 It converts RPP requests to EPP requests, and transforms EPP responses back into RPP responses.
 This allows systems using RPP to communicate seamlessly with EPP-based registries.

+Currently, py-rpp is tightly bound to the EPP data model.
+In future versions, this will change as we begin developing a dedicated RPP data model.
+This will improve flexibility and better reflect the RPP protocol

 ## How to Use

 You can run easily using Docker.
 Once running, you can use the RPP API by sending HTTP requests to the server (see the OpenAPI docs at `/docs`).